marionettejs/backbone.marionette/readme.md

 This even works with in-line callback functions.

-## Backbone.Marionette.TemplateManager
+## Backbone.Marionette.TemplateCache

+Formerly known as `TemplateManager`

-The `TemplateManager` provides a cache for retrieving templates from script blocks in your HTML.
+The `TemplateCache` provides a cache for retrieving templates from script blocks in your HTML.
 This will improve the speed of subsequent calls to get a template.

 ### Basic Usage

-To use the `TemplateManager`, call it directly.
+To use the `TemplateCache`, call it directly.
 It is not instantiated like other Marionette objects.

 ### Get A Template